DEFRA/software-development-standards/standards/docker_standards.md

 #### .Net Core
 - a parent image should exist for both the .Net Core SDK and the .Net Core Runtime
-- extend a minimal .Net Core base image
+- extend minimal .Net Core base image
 - set a fixed major version of the base image
 - set the `ASPNETCORE_ENVIRONMENT` environment variable to production in parent
 - run as the `www-data` user and not `root`